maefahluang-uni/99-project-no-dev-no-life/README.md

 The Botanical Garden Tour Guide System application is an application that will serve as a guided tour of the Botanical Garden.
 It has the ability to be a user of details of plant species and details of each garden.

 ##function
--Map
+- Map
--Blop
+- Blop
--search
+- search
--Edit from Admin
+- Edit from Admin